 5. Your wedding vendors will handle things with more care.

-One positive side to wedding day rain is that your vendors will go above and beyond to make things go perfect.
-After all, they want to keep you happy on your big day, so many of them will take extra precautions to make sure things go well.
+One positive side to wedding day rain is that your vendors will go above and beyond to make things go perfectly.
+After all, they want to keep you happy on your big day, so many will take extra precautions to ensure things go well.

 6. Rain on your wedding day can signify good luck.